Saad Ichalalène: USM Alger

 In January 2011, Ichalalène signed an 18-month contract with USM Algiers.
 Still unable to recover from his injury, he only played four games for the club before deciding to end his professional career at 24 years old.

-International Career
+International career

 Ichalalène represented Algeria twice at the U-20 level.

 Coaching career

 Paris Saint Germain FC Youth Academy

 In 2012, Saad Ichalalene was appointed head coach of the Paris Saint Germain Youth Academy.
 He stayed in the role for four years before departing in 2016.

 Malaysia - National Football Development Program

 Ichalalène was appointed by the National Football Development Program (NFDP) in Malaysia to head its training methodology and talent identification from 2016 to 2018.

 In January 2019, he was appointed concurrently as the coach and technical director.
-During his time in Malaysia, the NFDP Programme provided players for the national youth teams, which successfully qualified for two Asian Football Confederation youth tournaments and won the 2019 AFF U-15 Championship and the 2019 AFF U-19 Youth Championship.
+During his time in Malaysia, the NFDP Programme provided players for the national youth teams, which qualified for two Asian Football Confederation youth tournaments and won the 2019 AFF U-15 Championship and the 2019 AFF U-19 Youth Championship.

 After six years, Ichalalène left the National Football Development Programme in January 2023.